 2. Enjoy and Embrace a Career that Requires a Great Deal of Solitude

 As a professional translator, your work environment looks different from many others.
 Embrace it and appreciate it for what it is.
 When you are working, work.
 But when work is done, get out there and build relationships and connect.
-Read some tips of a fellow freelance translator to deal with loneliness.
+Read some tips from a fellow freelance translator to deal with loneliness.

 3. She/He Who is a Self-Learner Rules the World of Productivity (of Freelance Translation, at least!)